-Likewise, in the basic pH run (experiment 2), Au(HS)2- is ~100 time more abundant than 289 $Au(HS)S_3^{-}$.
-Thus, our measurements provide robust independent support of the recently suggested 290 291 Au speciation scheme involving the Au-trisulfur ion complex, which plays an important role in acidic-to-neutral S-rich fluids (Pokrovski et al. 2015, 2019), whereas the traditional hydrogen 292 sulfide complex $Au(HS)2^-$ quantitatively accounts for Au speciation and solubility in neutral to 293 moderately alkaline fluids (e.g., Seward 1973; Pokrovski et al. 2009a, 2014).
-Our new data, 294 together with recent extensive both in situ and ex situ experiments within the hydrothermal T-P 295 range (200-500°C, <1 kbar), do not provide evidence for additional or alternative Au-S-type 296 complexes invoked in some older studies conducted before the discovery of the trisulfur ion (e.g., 297 Au(HS)(H2S)0, Au(HS)(SO2)0, Au(HS)(H2S)30, Au2(HS)2S2-; Seward 1973; Hayachi and Ohmoto 298 1991; Loucks and Mavrogenes 1999; Pokrovski et al. 2009a), even though it cannot be fully 299 excluded that these or other species might be present in aqueous fluids outside the T-P-300 301 compositional range covered so far.
-The contrasting Au speciation evidenced by our solubility experiments and thermodynamic modeling allows us to further evaluate the applicability of the HR-302 XAS method combined with molecular modeling to distinguish among the different Au-S species.
-303
+The obtained Au concentrations averaged over all data points from transmission and fluorescence scans are $0.004\pm0.002m$ and $0.007 \pm 0.004m$ (± 2 standard deviations, 2 s.d.) in experiments 1 and 2, respectively (see Online Materials1 for details).
+These values are in excellent agreement with equilibrium Au solubility predictions using the thermodynamic properties of sulfur species and Au complexes established in recent studies (Pokrovski et al. 2015; Kokh et al. 2020 and references therein).
+It can be seen in Figure 1b that Au(HS)S3 is predicted to be by far the dominant Au species in the acidic run (experiment 1), whereas the concentrations of the traditional sulfide species such as $Au(HS){2}^{-}$ and $Au(HS)(H{2}O)^{0}$, are 50 to 100 times smaller.
+Likewise, in the basic pH run (experiment 2), Au(HS) $\frac{1}{2}$ is ~ 100 times more abundant than Au(HS)S3.
+Thus, our measurements provide robust independent support of the recently suggested Au speciation scheme involving the Au-trisulfur ion complex, which plays an important role in acidic-to-neutral S-rich fluids (Pokrovski et al. 2015, 2019), whereas the traditional hydrogen sulfide complex Au(HS)2 quantitatively accounts for Au speciation and solubility in neutral to moderately alkaline fluids (e.g., Seward 1973; Pokrovski et al. 2009a, 2014).
+Our new data, together with recent extensive, in situ and ex situ experiments within the hydrothermal T-P range (200-500 °C, <1 kbar), do not provide evidence for additional or alternative Au-S-type complexes invoked in some older studies conducted before the discovery of the trisulfur ion; e.g., Au(HS)(H2S)0, Au(HS)(SO2)0, Au(HS)(H2S)3, Au2(HS)2S2- (Seward 1973; Hayashi and Ohmoto

+1991; Loucks and Mavrogenes 1999; Pokrovski et al. 2009a), even though it cannot be fully excluded that these or other species might be present in aqueous fluids outside the T-P compositional range covered so far.
+The contrasting Au speciation evidenced by our solubility experiments and thermodynamic modeling allows us to further evaluate the applicability of the HR-XAS method combined with molecular modeling to distinguish among the different Au-S species.

-305 Gold HR-XANES spectra
+Gold HR-XANES spectra

-It can be seen in Fig. 3 that the use of HERFD mode provides a spectacular improvement in 306 the spectral resolution, with each spectral feature neatly emphasized and before-edge absorption 307 removed, compared to 'traditional' fluorescence or transmission acquisition modes.
-For example, 308 the HR-XANES spectrum of the AuCl4- complex from a standard HAuCl4 solution used for 309 calibration (Fig. 3a) is characterized by a very intense pre-edge feature due to 2p-5d electron 310 transition typical for square-planar coordinated Au^{III} compounds (e.g., Pokrovski et al. 2009b) and 311 at least 3 distinct post-edge resonances, whereas all these features are significantly damped in the 312 nominal-resolution spectrum.
-Likewise, the HR-XANES spectra of Au^I sulfur complexes from both 313 hydrothermal experiments show a neatly expressed narrow white line at ~11,920 eV and an intense post-edge resonance at ~11,930 eV, whereas their transmission spectra exhibit high noise and barely distinguishable weak resonances (Fig. 3b).
+It can be seen in Figure 3 that the use of HERFD mode provides a spectacular improvement in the spectral resolution, with each spectral feature neatly emphasized and background absorption removed, compared to "traditional" fluorescence or transmission acquisition modes.
+For example, the HR-XANES spectrum of the AuCl4 complex from a standard HAuCl4 solution used for calibration (Fig. 3a) is characterized by a very intense pre-edge feature due to 2p-5d electron transition typical for square-planar coordinated Au^{III} compounds (e.g., Pokrovski et al. 2009b) and at least three distinct post-edge resonances, whereas all these features are significantly damped in the nominal-resolution spectrum.
+Likewise, the HR-XANES spectra of Au^I sulfur complexes from both hydrothermal experiments show a neatly expressed narrow white line at ~11920 eV and an intense postedge resonance at ~11930 eV, whereas their transmission spectra exhibit high noise and barely distinguishable features (Fig. 3b).
 Note that even though nominal-resolution fluorescence spectra on similar solutions, using longer acquisition times and higher Au concentrations recorded in recent studies, were characterized by higher signal-to-noise ratios (Pokrovski et al. 2009a, 2015), they still had poorly resolved spectral shapes (Fig. 3b).